 Adopt-A-Stream is a volunteer-based program under the Nonpoint Source Program in the Water Protection Branch of the Georgia Environmental Protection Division.
 This program encourages individuals and communities to monitor section of streams through training workshops and help improve your local bodies of water.
 This established and effective program has been implemented within the city and will continue to curtail the water quality preservation program supported by Griffin.
 It has also become an incredibly successful teaching tool used by many schools in the Griffin-Spalding School System.
 Students from Cowan Road Elementary School, Crescent Road Elementary School, Futral Road Elementary School and Griffin High School use the training and techniques of this program to do real world science.

-To volunteer and learn more about upcoming workshops, please contact Alexa Robinson at 770-229-6424 or firstname.lastname@example.org or visit https://adoptastream.georgia.gov/getting-started.
+To volunteer, learn more or request an Adopt-A-Stream workshop, please check out our event calendar HERE or contact Alexa Robinson at 770-229-6424, email firstname.lastname@example.org or visit https://adoptastream.georgia.gov/getting-started.

 Spalding County Adopt-A-Stream - @SpaldingCountyAdopt-A-Stream

 Getting Started with Adopt-A-Stream

 Conducting Watershed Survey, Map Assessment, and Visual Stream Survey (4 hours)

 This workshop is based on the manual Getting To Know Your Watershed.
 Volunteers learn about the process of registering the stream, wetland or lake that they will monitor.
 Then volunteers learn how to use maps to delineate and assess their watershed.
 Land use and impervious surface is discussed as it pertains to the watershed survey data forms.
 The second half of the workshop is spent at a stream conducting the visual stream survey and learning how to do a stream cross-section and calculate flow.
 This workshop is not required but is highly recommended.